-The Citi Custom Cash℠ Cards is perhaps the most versatile 5% cash back card available.
+The Citi Custom Cash℠ Card is perhaps the most versatile 5% cash back card available.
 It can earn 5% back on any one of a wide range of categories on up to $500 in spending each statement cycle.
 You can change which category you use the card for each statement cycle and you don’t have to do anything to select your category.

 If you held multiple Citi Custom Cash℠ Cards, you could earn even more.
 But the application terms say that Citi will only open one Custom Cash account per person.
-But it is possible to get multiple Custom Cash cards through product changes.
+However, it is possible to get multiple Custom Cash cards through product changes.

 Here’s how to get multiple Citi Custom Cash℠ Cards.

-Citi Custom Cash® Card: bonus_miles_full
+Citi Custom Cash® Card welcome bonus:

 Our take on the welcome bonus: Citi doesn’t often offer an increased welcome bonus on the Custom Cash.
 If you do not yet have a Custom Cash card, there’s no reason to wait for an increased bonus.